biomathcode/blogto/README.md

 ## Requirements

-Setup up :
+### Setup up :

 1. Download the extension here
+2. Open blogto from the sidebar view.
-2. Click on the config button, set up the api tokens for medium,dev. to and hashnode.
+3. Click on the config button, set up the api tokens for medium,dev. to and hashnode.
-    1. This will fetch your data and save it localSession in vscode
+    1. This will fetch your data and save it to localSession in vscode
     2. To reset you can submit the details again.
-3. Start posting blogs
+4. Start posting blogs
-4. Issues and Error, contact : pratik@coolhead.in, github here
+5. Issues and Error, contact : pratik@coolhead.in, github here

 ## Extension Settings